Southwest Airlines Flight 2294: Investigation

-The accident was investigated by the Federal Aviation Administration (FAA) and the National Transportation Safety Board (NTSB).
+The incident was investigated by the Federal Aviation Administration (FAA) and the National Transportation Safety Board (NTSB).
 NTSB review of the cockpit voice recorder records, and post-incident interviews, showed that the flight crew acted appropriately in response to the emergency.
 The NTSB investigation found that the incident was caused by a metal fatigue crack in the fuselage skin.

-The aircraft was delivered to Southwest Airlines in June 1994, and at the time of the accident flight, had accumulated approximately 42,500 takeoff/landing cycles, and 50,500 airframe hours.
+The aircraft was delivered to Southwest Airlines in June 1994, and at the time of the incident flight, had accumulated approximately 42,500 takeoff/landing cycles, and 50,500 airframe hours.
 Highly magnified inspections found that a long metal fatigue crack had developed at the boundary of two different manufacturing processes used by Boeing in creating the fuselage crown skin assembly.
 Boeing finite element modeling had suggested that stress forces in this boundary region are higher due to differences in stiffness, indicating that a failure was more likely to occur in this area after a certain number of pressurization-depressurization cycles.

 Following this incident, on September 3, 2009, Boeing issued a Service Bulletin calling for repetitive external inspections to detect any cracks in this more-vulnerable area of the fuselage skin.
 The FAA then followed up by issuing an Airworthiness Directive on January 12, 2010, mandating these inspection requirements.

 Earlier criticism of the carrier's lax maintenance and inspection practices, for which the airline had been fined $7.5 million in 2008, was quickly echoed.

+Aftermath

-On April 1, 2011, less than two years later, a strikingly similar incident occurred on Southwest Airlines Flight 812, involving another Southwest Airlines Boeing 737-3H4.
+On April 1, 2011, less than two years later, a similar incident occurred on Southwest Airlines Flight 812, involving another Southwest Airlines Boeing 737-3H4.
 In response to the second incident, the FAA issued an Airworthiness Directive requiring more frequent inspections by all airlines operating Boeing 737 Classic aircraft.

+As of April 2024, Southwest Flight 2294 is a daily service from Honolulu to Hilo, operated by a Boeing 737 MAX 8 aircraft.